ppy/osu-wiki/news/2024/2024-11-30-new-featured-artist-zmey-gorynich.md

 ![](https://assets.ppy.sh/artists/450/header.jpg)

 Self-proclaimed "buffoons", Russian band **Zmey Gorynich** made a name for itself by playing an unusual combo of cheerful extreme metal since 2012.
-They were brought to the forefront of osu! by metal mastermind [Mazzerin](https://osu.ppy.sh/users/2942381) with [Sorochinskaya Yarmarka](https://osu.ppy.sh/beatmapsets/1191853), a stream map featuring unreal slider-centric design perfectly fitting the insanity of the tune.
+They were brought to the forefront of osu! by metal mastermind ::Mazzerin::{ user-id=2942381 } with [Sorochinskaya Yarmarka](https://osu.ppy.sh/beatmapsets/1191853), a stream map featuring unreal slider-centric design perfectly fitting the insanity of the tune.

 A grand total of **8** aural gems have been put on display in [**Zmey Gorynich**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/450).
 Use the pre-timed beatmap templates while you can (which will be forever).